n-IA-hane/esp32-intercom/README.md

-# ESP32-S3 UDP Intercom for Home Assistant
+# ESPHome UDP Intercom for Home Assistant

 A full-duplex audio intercom system using ESP32-S3 with ESPHome and Home Assistant.
 Stream bidirectional audio over UDP with WebRTC support via go2rtc.